On a Computationally Ill-Behaved Bilevel Problem with a Continuous and Nonconvex Lower Level: Analysis of the -Feasible Linear Case

 holds.
 In particular, this equation applies to any dual optimal~$z^*$.
-Since~$z \geq 0$ is a constraint of the dual problem, the dual feasible region is a pointed polyhedron and, \Wlog, $z^*$ is an extreme point of the dual polyhedron. \rev{By enumerating over all basis matrices~$M_B^\top$ and then applying Cramer's rule, any extreme point of the dual polyhedron can be represented using a basis matrix~$M^\top_B$ and~$v$.
-Hence, the $1$-norm of an extreme point can be estimated by a constant~$\kappa (M,v)$, whose size is polynomial in the size of the input data.
-This completes the proof.} \end{proof} \end{lemma}
+Since~$z \geq 0$ is a constraint of the dual problem, the dual feasible region is a pointed polyhedron, and, \Wlog, $z^*$ is an extreme point.
+The result now follows from Theorem \ref{thm:sizesours}. \item[(b)] Consider the linear optimization problem